lewisknewton/questionnaire-engine/README.md

 The application uses two types of routes:

-* `api` routes, designed for direct calls
+* *API* routes, designed for direct calls
-* `web` routes, designed to serve client files for normal browser use
+* *Web* routes, designed to serve client files for normal browser use

 Their endpoints are defined in [server.js](server.js) The functions called at these endpoints are defined in [api-routes.js](routes/api-routes.js) and [web-routes.js](routes/web-routes.js), respectively.

 #### API

-The following routes may be accessed after prepending `api`.
+The following routes may be accessed after prepending `api` e.g. `xx.xxx.xxx.xx/api/questionnaires`.

 | Resource                        | GET                                               | POST                                       |
 |---------------------------------|---------------------------------------------------|--------------------------------------------|